Kittycatangel/Natural-Language-Processing-movie-sentiment-analysis-part-III-/README.md

 Intuitively, the LDA model tries to find groups of words (the topics) that appear together frequently.
 LDA also requires that each document can be understood as a “mixture” of a subset of the topics.
 It is important to understand that for the machine learning model a “topic” might not be what we would normally call a topic in everyday speech, but that it resembles more the components extracted by PCA or NMF, which might or might not have a semantic meaning.

+We will learn another model, this time with 100 topics.
+Using more topics makes the analysis much harder, but makes it more likely that topics can specialize to interesting subsets of the data:

 ![image](https://user-images.githubusercontent.com/53411455/147393160-7deb5d85-7854-404d-9be7-14607c1f71ef.png)